Rules and instructions for applications for post-doctoral researchers, 2020

 Funding may cover 2020 and 2021 provided that resources made available to CIF remain at current, or higher, levels.
 The granting of salary is one year at a time and may be extended for up to four years after a renewed application annually.
 The project plan will be written for four years.

-How many applications can you make/be awarded?
+How many applications can you make?

-A chief applicant may apply for one project and one post-doctoral position per year.
+A chief applicant may apply for:

 The application should outline as complete as possible a description of the research programme.
 The headings below correspond to tabs in the on-line application system.